Tipu-Sultan/agentInsights/README.md

 ## Notes
-I have set all answers to option 'a'
+I have set all answers to option 'a'.

-i depoy this App on Vercel
+I deployed this app on Vercel.